the-cyber-boardroom/MGraph-AI__Service__Html__Graph/docs/dev/dev-briefs/v1.4.7__measuring-and-capturing__performance_stats/stories/The_Quadratic_Incident__A_Documentary.md

 *[Dramatic pause.
 The camera slowly zooms in on the "Per Element" column.]*

-**DINIS** *(V.O.)*: "Look at that column.
+**MARCUS** *(V.O.)*: "Look at that column.
 Per-element cost.
 It should be constant.
 Process one element, it takes X milliseconds.
 Process two elements, it takes 2X.
 That's linear scaling.
 That's healthy."

-**DINIS** *(direct to camera, intensity building)*: "But this?
+**MARCUS** *(direct to camera, intensity building)*: "But this?
 53 milliseconds per element when you have 10 elements.
 180 milliseconds per element when you have 30.
 The per-element cost was *tripling*.
 Every new element made *all the previous work* more expensive."

 *[Cut to: Whiteboard animation showing O(n²) growth curve versus O(n)]*